Safeguarding 'at risk' adults and children

 • Use clear language, appropriate to the person you are dealing with

-• Do not talk to anyone else about the matter.
+• Do not talk to anyone else about the matter (other than the designated safeguarding lead, relevant safeguarding officer, police or Multi-Agency Safeguarding hub).
 If you need to seek support for yourself you should speak to the Designated Safeguarding Lead for the activity or one of the University’s Safeguarding Officer

 Back to top